mustafauysal/yandex-metrica/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy way to use Yandex Metrica in your WordPress site.
+Easy way to use Yandex Metrica on your WordPress site.

 == Description ==

-Best Metrica plugin for the using Yandex Metrica in your WordPress site.
+The best Yandex Metrica plugin for WordPress.

 = What is Metrica =

-Metrica is an analytics tool like as google analytics.If you didn't hear metrica yet, you can [check official metrica](https://metrica.yandex.com/) page.
+Metrica is an analytics tool like just like google analytics.
+You can learn more about from [official website] (https://metrica.yandex.com).

 = Features =